Oskaloosa, Iowa

-Oskaloosa is a city in, and the county seat of, Mahaska County, Iowa, United States.
+Oskaloosa is a city in, and the county seat of, Mahaska County, Iowa.
+The population was 11,558 in the 2020 U.S. census.
 In the late nineteenth and early twentieth century, Oskaloosa was a national center of bituminous coal mining.
-The population was 11,558 in the 2020 U.S. Census, an increase from 10,938 in 2000.
+Today, Oskaloosa is home to William Penn University, a private university, and Lake Keomah State Park which is located four miles east of the city.